solislemuslab/dna-nn/notebook.md

 ## Data description (meeting 1/29)
 - 2 datasets:
-    - Pseudomonas Matrix: 122 by 483,333; missingness rate X%
+    - Pseudomonas Matrix: 122 by 483,333; missingness rate: 9.70% on average, 17.13% highest
         - Two antibiotics: carb and toby.
 Each label vector is true/false
-            - carb: 78% false, 22% true; highly unbalanced, so we need to take this into account when we penalized wrong predictions.
-That is, a naive prediction predicting everything to be false will be ~78% accurate
+            - carb: 79% false, 21% true; highly unbalanced, so we need to take this into account when we penalized wrong predictions.
+That is, a naive prediction predicting everything to be false will be ~79% accurate
-            - toby: X% false, Y% true
+            - toby: 95% false, 5% true
         - 261,868 variant columns out of the 483,333
-    - Staphylococcus Matrix: 125 by ?; missingness rate X%
+    - Staphylococcus Matrix: 125 by 983,088; missingness rate 1.19% on average, 13.03% highest
         - One antibiotic (unnamed).
-The label vector is true (X%)/false (Y%)
+The label vector is 17% true, 83% false
-        - Unknown number of variant columns
+        - 496,218 variant columns out of 983,088
+        - only one sequence contains 10 N nucleotides

 Ideas to encode the nucleotides ACGT:
 - ASCII code (disadvantage: are they still treated as numbers or categories?)